 Saturday 5th August.

-us, which boiled down to Sancho Panza, Keith and me, carried on up the hill, on the track from the Casa Forestal to Puerto de Encina – Oak-tree Pass.
+Once John and Deeta beat a retreat, the rest of us, which boiled down to Sancho Panza, Keith and me, carried on up the hill, on the track from the Casa Forestal to Puerto de Encina – Oak-tree Pass.

 The tentative plan had been to go up Tajo del Caballo.
 However, the sun was getting hot, there is little shade on that peak, and I knew from a previous visit there, it is not an easy path, over large and broken rocks.
 So when we put it to the vote, only Sancho was in favour of tackling it.
 We were already at 970 meters, a scant 180 meters below the Bola, so we decided to call it a day, and walked down the Camino de la Sierra, and back to the car at the end of the Camino Forestal.